 Bayer grant program has provided funding for superintendents to attend GIS since 2004.

-The grant program will underwrite the total cost for the superintendents to attend the show Feb.
-4-9.
-The superintendents will receive airfare, hotel accommodations for five nights, full conference registration, registration for two education seminars and $200 spending money.
-Superintendents are chosen from a drawing of all applicants who have not attended the show in the past two years.
+The grant program underwrote the total cost for the superintendents who attended the Golf Industry Show, Jan.
+25-30 in Orlando.
+The superintendents received airfare, hotel accommodations for five nights, full conference registration, registration for two education seminars and $200 spending money.